statful/statful-client-vertx/README.md

       <version>${version-number}</version>
     </dependency>

-[Vert.x](http://vertx.io/) handles the creation of the Metrics SPI.
+Vert.x handles the creation of the Metrics Service Provider Interface ([SPI](https://vertx.io/docs/vertx-dropwizard-metrics/java/)).

-There are two main ways to configure the client, programmatically or using a configuration file.
+From this point, you can set up the client in two ways, programmatically or by using a configuration file.

 ### Programmatically

-Create an instance of *StatfulMetricsOptions* and set all the desired parameters and use it as an argument for *VertxOptions* when creating the *Vertx* instance.
+Create an instance of *StatfulMetricsOptions* and set all the desired parameters.
+Use the configured instance as an argument for *VertxOptions* when creating the *Vertx* instance.

 Set the `StatfulMetricsFactoryImpl` factory to be used by the Metrics SPI.